freistli/TeamsCommunicatorDocs/useguide.md

                 "ChannelSettings.Read.All"
                 "ChannelMessage.Send"

+> [!NOTE]
+>
- Note: If you send notificaitons as Bot instead of User, "Chat.Create", "Chat.ReadWrite" and "ChannelMessage.Send" are not required.
+> If you send notificaitons as Bot instead of User, "Chat.Create", "Chat.ReadWrite" and "ChannelMessage.Send" are not required.

 ![image](https://user-images.githubusercontent.com/8623897/196862663-c2c27e19-55d2-4f13-92e3-2d05396e4fa0.png)